 Ultra-processed foods are those foods that are ready-to-eat and has undergone significant food processing.
-These foods include multiple ingredients that are combined with additives or some sort of “industrial formulation” to make it tasty and addictive.
+These foods include multiple ingredients that are combined with additives or some “industrial formulation” to make it tasty and addictive.

 Ultra-processed foods include fried snacks, confectionery, processed meat, cakes, biscuits, and cereals.

-These ultra-processed foods also include artificial colors and flavors, a preservative to self-stability, preserve texture and increase palatability.
+These ultra-processed foods also include artificial colors and flavors, a preservative to self-stability, preserve texture, and increase palatability.

-Also, these ultra-processed foods are typically ready-to-eat anytime and some require very minimal additional preparation.
+Also, these ultra-processed foods are typically ready-to-eat anytime, and some require very minimal additional preparation.